llSourcell/sonzai/README.md

 # TeleMafia LLM NPC Demo

-A  dmo of an LLM-powered NPC agent that lives in TeleMafia’s chat and reacts to on-chain player actions with witty/roasting comments in real time.
+A  demo of an LLM-powered NPC agent that lives in TeleMafia’s chat and reacts to on-chain player actions with witty/roasting comments in real time.

 ## Features
 - Listens for on-chain player actions